rubensworks/PhD-Thesis/content/generating/public-transit-background.md

 5. **crew scheduling and rostering**, the assignment of drivers and additional crew to trips.

-In this paper, we only consider the first three steps for our mimicking algorithm, which lead to all the required information that is of importance to passengers in a public transit schedule.
+In this paper, we only consider the first three steps for our mimicking algorithm, which leads to all the required information that is of importance to passengers in a public transit schedule.
 We present the three steps from this survey in more detail hereafter.